dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 If you are going to live a long time, you have to keep learning.
 What you formerly knew is never enough.
 So, <span class='red'>if you don't learn constantly, revise your conclusions and get better ones, you are like one-legged man in ass-kicking contest.</span>

+When I urge a multidisciplinary approach I’m really asking you to ignore jurisdictional boundaries.
+And the world isn’t organized that way.
+It discourages the jumping of jurisdictional boundaries.
+Big bureaucratic businesses discourage it.
+And, of course, academia itself discourages it.
+All I can say there is that, in that respect, academia is horribly wrong and dysfunctional.
+And some of the worst dysfunctions in businesses come from the fact that they balkanize reality into little individual departments with territoriality and turf protection and so forth.
+So <span class='purple'>if you want to be a good thinker, you must develop a mind that can jump the jurisdictional boundaries.</span>

 Quotes
 ===========================